Nessvah/ICARUS/shared/utils/error-handling/README.md

 This document describes the error handling system used in our GraphQL server, which follows Apollo Server's best practices.

-## customErrors Folder
+## CustomErrors.js file

 Our custom errors are designed to provide detailed, standardized error messages to the client.
-These errors are found in the `utils/error-handling/custom-errors` directory.
+These errors are found in the `shared/utils/error-handling` directory.

 ### List of Custom Errors